fosskers/credit/README.md

-a single commit, but save the company. `credit` takes the stance that, over time, with a large enough sample size, general trends of "who's doing the work" will emerge. **Expect weird results** for one-man projects or projects that otherwise have a long history of pushing directly to `master` without using PRs.
+a single commit, but save the company. `credit` takes the stance that, over time, with a large enough sample size, general trends of "who's doing the work" will emerge. **Expect weird results** for one-man projects or projects that otherwise have a long history of pushing directly to `master** without using PRs.

+**User Rankings:** What is a "Top Developer" anyway?
+Since it is possible to artificially inflates one's contribution numbers, `credit` uses the following assumption to filter out false positives:

+> Users with both high contribution counts and somewhat high follower counts
+> must be working on something of value.

+So, at first only the top 1,000 most followed developers are considered.
+Afterward, other metrics are applied to arrive at a fair list of the Top 100.

 ### Can I see commit counts too?